maarthala/gatling-ibm-mq/README.md

 By default test runs for 1 min
 ```
-./gradlew gatlingRun # To use default configuration (Only for testing purpose)
+./gradle clean gatlingRun # To use default configuration (Only for testing purpose)
 ./gradle clean gatlingRun -Drunid=A1111 -Dresource=<USER_HOME>/project/resource # To use the resource folder created under project directory
 ```

 To run test for 1 hour
 ```
-./gradlew gatlingRun -DmaxDuration=60 -Drunid=A1111 -Dresource=<USER_HOME>/project/resource
+./gradle gatlingRun -DmaxDuration=60 -Drunid=A1111 -Dresource=<USER_HOME>/project/resource
 ```

 ## Run Consumer